groodking/Real-Estate-Predictor/README.md

-Steps:
+# Steps to run the IPYNB file:
+1. Open Jupyter or Google Colab.
+2. Upload the file there.
-1. Download all the dependencies.
+3. Download all the dependencies in the Jupyter Terminal(if working with Jupyter).
-2. Rest run the code in the same order as shown in the file.
+4. Rest run the code in the same order as shown in the file.

-3. To run the flask based application, access the web app folder and run app.py present in it.
-4. To run flask app open terminal in web app folder and type python app.py.
+# Steps to run the Flask Based Web app:
+1. Clone the git repository in a "directory".
+1. Open CMD in your laptop.
+2. Type "cd directory\web app" to access the web app folder.
+3. Type "python app.py".
-5. After that application will start running on your localhost.
+4. After that application will start running on your localhost.